cake-contrib/Cake.DocFx/README.md

 Task("doc").Does(() => DocFx());
 ```
->   Do not forget to load '#tool "docfx.msbuild"' at top of your cake file.
+>   Do not forget to load '#tool "docfx.console"' at top of your cake file.
 Otherwise, you can not run the `DocFx()` command.